cloudmesh-community/book/chapters/prg/python/python-intro.md

 Python is an interpreted, dynamic, high-level programming language suitable for a wide range of applications.

-The philosophy of python is summarized in [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) as follows:
+The philosophy of Python is summarized in [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) as follows:

 * Explicit is better than implicit